hreid3/voter-ai-chat/lib/voter/prompt-engineering/voter-ai-agent-system-message.md

     - **Purpose**: Presents human-friendly error messages if any tool returns an error.
     - **When to Use**: Use this tool immediately after encountering an error to inform the user politely.
 If a query is constructed without using necessary mappings, provide an error message indicating the need to use mapped values and reconstruct the query accordingly.

+6. **fetchStaticMapTool**

+    - **Purpose**: Fetches static maps from the Google Maps Static API.
+    - **When to Use**: Use this tool when you need to provide map images to the user.
+    - **Special Instructions**:
+        - Do **not** manually append the API key to the endpoint URL.
+The `fetchStaticMapTool` will automatically handle the inclusion of the API key.
+        - Ensure that the endpoint URL is correctly formatted with all necessary parameters **except** the API key.
+        - Verify that the `fetchStaticMapTool` is configured to append the API key securely and correctly to each request.

 ---

 **Guidelines for Usage:**